Oneflow-Inc/models/RecommenderSystems/dlrm/README.md

 - [ ] TODO: scala or pyspark scripts

 ## Start training by Oneflow
+Following command will launch 8 oneflow dlrm training and evaluation processes on a node with 8 GPU devices, by specify `data_dir` for data input and `persistent_path` for OneEmbedding persistent store path.

+`table_size_array` is close related to sparse features of data input. each sparse field such as `C1` or other `C*` field in criteo dataset corresponds to a embedding table and has its own capacity of unique feature ids, this capacity is also called `number of rows` or `size of embedding table`, the embedding table will be initialized by this value. `table_size_array` holds all sparse fields' `size of embedding table`. `table_size_array` is also used to estimate capacity for OneEmbedding.

 ```python
 python3 -m oneflow.distributed.launch \
     --nproc_per_node 8 \